Assault and Battery Overview

 The Human Body: A Deadly Weapon?

-Use of a deadly or dangerous weapon during the commission of a crime is often an aggravating circumstance that can increase punishment.
+The use of a deadly or lethal weapon during the commission of a crime is often an aggravating circumstance that can increase punishment.
+Can your bare hands, feet, or teeth be considered deadly or lethal weapons?